leventerguder/injavawetrust-designpattern/java-design-patterns-and-solid-design-principle-udemy/02-Simple Factory Desing Pattern.md

-# Simple Factory Design Pattern
+# Factory Method Design Pattern

-We simply move the instantiation logic to a separate class and most commonly to a static method of this class.
+- We want to move the object creation logic from our code to a separate class.

-Some do not consider simple factory to be a "design pattern", as ts simply a method that encapsulates object instantiation.Nothing complex goes on in that method.

-Simple factory as it is often confused with  "factory method" pattern.

-Typically, we want to do this if we have more than one option when instantiating object and a simple logic is used to choose correct class.
+- We use this pattern when we do not know in advance which class we may need to instantiate beforehand & also to allow new classes to be added to system and handle their creation without affecting client code.
+- We let subclasses decide which object to instantiate by overriding the factory method.

-## Implementing a Simple Factory
+## Implement a Factory Method

-We start by creating a separate class for our simple factory.
+We start by creating a class for our creator.

-- Add a method which returns desired object instance.
-- This method is typically static and will accept some argument to decide which class to instantiate.
-- You can also provide additional arguments which will be used to instantiate objects.
+- Creator itself can be concrete if it can provide a default object or it can be abstract.
+- Implementations will override the method and return an object.

 ## Implementation Considerations

-Simple Factory can be just a method in existing class.
-Adding a separate class however allows other parts of your code to use simple factory more easily.

-Simple Factory itself doesn't need any state tracking so it's best to keep this as a static method.
+The Creator can be a concrete class & provide a default implementation for the factory method.
+In such cases you'll create some "default" object in base creator.

+You can also use the simple factory way of accepting additional arguments to choose between different object types.
+Subclasses can then override factory method to selectively create different objects for some criteria.

 ## Design Considerations

-Simple factory will in turn may use other design pattern like builder to construct objects.
-In case you want to specialize your simple factory in subclasses, you need factory method design pattern instead.
+Creator hierarchy in factory method pattern reflects the product hierarchy.
+We typically end up with a concrete creator per object type.

+Template method design pattern often makes use of factory methods.

+Another creational design pattern called "abstract factory" makes use of factory method pattern.

-## Example of a Simple Factory
+## Examples of a Factory Method

-The java.text.NumberFormat class has getInstance method, which is an example of simple factory.
+java.util.Collection has an abstract method called iterator().
+This method is an example of a factory method.

-## Compare & Contrast with Factory Method Pattern

-Simple Factory ;

-- We simply move our instantiation logic away from client code.
-Typically, in a static method.
-- Simple Factory knows about all classes whose objects it can create.

-Factory method ;

-- Factory method is more useful when you want to delegate object creation to subclasses.
-- In Factory method we don't know in advance about all product subclasses.
+Remember, the most defining characteristic of factory method pattern is "subclasses providing the actual instance".

 ## Pitfalls

-The criteria used by simple factory to decide which object to instantiate can get more convoluted/complex over time.
-If you find yourself in such situation then use factory method design pattern.
+More complex to implement.
+More classes involved and need unit testing.
+You have to start with Factory method design pattern from the beginning.
+It's not easy to refactor existing code into factory method pattern.
+Sometimes this pattern forces you to subclass just to create appropriate instance.

-## In A Hurry Summary
+## In a Hurry Summary

-Simple factory encapsulates away the object instantiation in a separate method.
-We can pass an argument to this method to indicate product type and/or additional arguments to help create object.
+Use factory method pattern when you want to delegate object instantiation to subclasses, you'd want to do this when you have "product" inheritance hierarchy and possibility of future additions to that.